-ARCADIA, Calif. -- The Arcadia Chamber of Commerce honored Methodist Hospital
+ARCADIA, Calif. -- The Arcadia Chamber of Commerce honored USC Arcadia Hospital

 of Southern California as the Business of the Year during its Board of

 Directors Installation and Awards Event on Jan.
 14.

 “USC Arcadia Hospital is an essential part of the well-being of the

 City of Arcadia, and we recognize their dedication to our community especially

 during the COVID-19 pandemic,” said Karen MacNair, CEO, Arcadia

 Chamber of Commerce.